Знай свой край

 Description

 The Church of St. Casimir is an architectural monument of the beginning of the 17th - 19th centuries.
 The oldest brick building in Mogilev.
 It is located on Lenina pedestrian street.
-Now the building has a utility room.
+There is now a utility room in the building.

 Categories